programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 4. At the command line, type in the following to navigate into your site folder (through the rest of this lesson, always replace *JekyllDemo* with whatever name you chose for your site in the previous step):

-   `cd JekyllDemo` (Don't forget to substitute the name of your website folder for *JekyllDemo* here!)
+   `cd JekyllDemo`

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-8.png)

-   If you look in the GitHub > JekyllDemo folder in Finder, you'll see that a bunch of new files—the files that will run your website!—have been installed:
+   If you look in the *GitHub > JekyllDemo* folder in Finder, you'll see that a bunch of new files—the files that will run your website!—have been installed:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-9.png)

-5. At the command line, type
+5. At the command line, type:

    `gem install bundler`

+   Don't forget to wait until the command prompt appears again to type the following command:

    `bundle init`

-   Bundler is a Ruby Gem that will make testing your site easier; it needs to be installed directly into the website folder we just created (JekyllDemo), which is why we didn't install it earlier in this lesson.
+   Bundler is a Ruby Gem that will make testing your site easier; it needs to be installed directly into the website folder we just created (e.g. *JekyllDemo*), which is why we didn't install it earlier in this lesson.
 A new file named "Gemfile" will appear in your website folder.

-6. Navigate to your website folder in Finder and open the "Gemfile" file.

-   You'll want to open this and any future website files using your [text editor](#section1-3) (e.g. TextWrangler).
+6. Navigate to your website folder in Finder and open the "Gemfile" file; you'll want to open this and any future website files using your [text editor](#section1-3) (e.g. TextWrangler).
 To force a file to open with your text editor, right-click on the file, then chose "Open with" and select the text editor program (you may need to choose "Other…" to find the text editor if it isn't in the list that appears).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-12.png)

-7. Add the two following lines of text, on separate lines and with the same lower-case formatting, as shown in the screenshot below, then save:
+7. Add the two following lines of text, on separate lines and with the same lower-case formatting (as shown in the screenshot below), then **save**:

    ```
    gem 'jekyll'